wtistang/2024-TechXchange-Labs/1240-Liberty-Getting-Started/README.md

     ![image150](./images/media/image150.png)

-7. Switch to the terminal window running tail to verify, that the new file has been detected.
+7. Switch to the terminal window running tail to verify, that the new file is detected.

     ![image151](./images/media/image151.png)

-    As you can see, messages of log level **INFO** are displayed now which means that the change of the consoleLogLevel has been picked up. <br>
+    As you can see, messages of log level **INFO** are displayed now, which means that the change of the consoleLogLevel is picked up. <br>
-    The message indicates as expected, that the trace level has been set to “webcontainer=all”.
+    The message indicates as expected, that the trace level is set to “webcontainer=all”.

-8. Switch to the second terminal window to verify that the trace has been created.
+8. Switch to the second terminal window to verify that the trace is created.

         ls -lrt wlp_usr/servers/myServer/logs